 Other outcomes are always possible.
 If you wish to be extra cautious, you could avoid using GIFs that depict celebrity faces.
 However, this would severely limit your marketing creatives, since most GIFs reference popular culture.

-Given the current widespread practice of sharing GIFs, the lack of infringement cases, the flexibility of fair use laws in protecting online communication (especially for educational content like blogs), the non-substantial quantity of the work excerpted in a 1-3 second video loop, and the limited adverse effects on a rights-holder, I think the legal risk is miniscule compared to the creative rewards of enhancing your content with GIFs.
+Given the current widespread practice of sharing GIFs, the lack of infringement cases, the flexibility of fair use laws in protecting online communication (especially for educational content like blogs), the non-substantial quantity of the work excerpted in a 1-3 second video loop, and the limited adverse effects on a rights-holder, I think the legal risk is minuscule compared to the creative rewards of enhancing your content with GIFs.

 5. Get Free Product Mockups and Device Mockups